OUR YARNS

 This colorway is a gorgeous medley of colors from a deep pink to a powder blue, transitioning to a deep navy blue and finally an emerald shade.
 The transitions from one color to another are soft and blended, not abrupt.
 It's truly a balancing act that makes the yarn really look lush and regal like Balthazar.
 This colorway represents Balthazar giving a gift to Jesus in a nativity scene painting.

-The painting is a late medieval painting by Dutch artist, Gerard David.
+The painting is a late medieval painting by Dutch artist, Gerard David, c.
+1515.

 The base color is variegated flamingo-like pink with speckles of sapphire, emerald, and navy blue.
 This gives a lively, bold look and also works as a glorious galaxy medley.
 A regal blend fitting for King Balthazar!

-The painting is a late medieval painting by Dutch artist, Gerard David.
+The painting is a late medieval painting by Dutch artist, Gerard David, c.
+1515.

 This is a stunning blend of deep forest green and blue-green and chartreuse.
 St. Maurice was the most well-known of the legendary Theban Legionnaire army, particularly because he was said to have led a rebellion which ended in his martyrdom.
 Being canonized, he was represented throughout the Middle Ages and early modern period often.
 This rich green blend suits Maurice's bold, vivacious, and striking presence gloriously.